 IoT-powered smart cities aim to improve public safety, reduce traffic congestion, and lower energy consumption.
 Smart cities also promote eco-friendly, sustainable environments and remote delivery of healthcare services to citizens.

 Smart cities get smarter with technological advancement, and IoT sensors are integral to this.
-Electronic biosensors, chemical sensors, and smart grid sensors are pivotal IoT «nerve cells» in smart cities.
+Electronic biosensors and chemical and smart grid sensors are pivotal «nerve cells» in smart cities.
 These «nervous systems» expand by the minute.

 Why are IoT sensors a good investment for your company?